d00375828/CS-2450-Remote-Repo/journal.md

 Date 1/30/25  Subject - The goods
 Today we talked more about the specifics of our project.
 We got together as a team and ironed out some details for our project.
 We worked on the requirements doc which was confusing at first but I think we finally started to figure some of it out.

+Date 2/6/25 Subject C++ is kicking my butt
+Today I have been working on my C++ assignment all day.
+I haven't been able to get Assignment 14 working.
+We made our Makefiles generic and it has ruined how my files make now.

 Date 2/11/25  Subject - User Stories and Diagrams Today we worked on our diagrams as a team.
 The hardest part about working on the diagrams is making them in a way that the whole team is happy.
 It has been hard making everyone on the same page.